 In effect, it can expand the enterprise's end-to-end policy options from just a few classes of service offered by the carrier to the ability to specify exact bandwidth allocation, priority, admission control, and number of concurrent connections for each traffic flows.

-This creates a bespoke network for the organization.
+This creates a bespoke network for the organisation.
 Plus, if combined with a centralized traffic management platform, it is possible to monitor all activity on the network and carry out detailed reporting.

 A centralized traffic and policy management console does this by collating information from all of the DPI traffic management devices in the network both instantly, for troubleshooting, and over time, to ensure bandwidth is being used effectively.